Abhimanyu Nag

 Advisor: Dr. Michael Kouritzin

-Research in Mathematical Statistics for Financial Markets and Education Parameter Estimation under Dr. Michael Kouritzin at the Department of Mathematical and Statistical Sciences.
+Research in Mathematical Statistics for Education Parameter Estimation under Dr. Michael Kouritzin at the Department of Mathematical and Statistical Sciences.

 Risk Management Lead — Pantera Capital's TanX, YODL Exchange